 The CADDY V2 standard is outdated and no longer maintained since 2012.
 Please do not use the CADDY V2 format and corresponding software tools for productive use.
 Existing legacy dossiers in the CADDY V2 format should be immediately converted to CADDY-xml using the CADDY converter.
 The following information is provided as reference only.

 CADDY V1.1 and CADDY V2 are the predecessor formats of the current CADDY-xml format.
 Those formats – also named as “Classical CADDY” are no longer supported.
-The support of the legacy CADDY software for CADDY 2.0 (see CADDY 2.0 Downloads) has ceased at the end of 2012.
-The software can still be downloaded and used, but there will be no further maintenance of the software (e.g. platform support for Windows versions later than Windows XP).
+The support of the legacy CADDY software for CADDY 2.0 has ceased at the end of 2012.
+The software can still be downloaded and used (check your download page that you receive after your registration), but there will be no further maintenance of the software (e.g. platform support for Windows versions later than Windows XP).

 The further use of CADDY 2.0 format and software is not recommended.
 Industry and authorities are strongly encouraged to implement a direct production and usage of dossiers in the CADDY-xml format.
 Existing CADDY 1.1. and 2.0 dossiers that are kept for archiving purposes should therefore be converted to CADDY-xml using the CADDY converter.